CarbonPackages/Carbon.Eel/README.md

 ```

 -   `string` (string) The path to the file
--   `length` (integer, optional) The length of the hash value, defaults to `8`.
+-   `length` (integer, optional) The length of the hash value defaults to `8`.
 The maximal value is `40`

 **Return** The hash value from the content of the file

 ### `Carbon.FileContent.resource(resource)`

 Returns the file content of a persisted resource.
-Fails silent.
+Fails silently.

 Example: